Delivery robot: Food delivery

 Deployments of food delivery robots were in a small scale prior to the COVID-19 pandemic.
 By January 2019, there were some deployments on United States college campuses.
-George Mason University became the first university campus that incorporated on-demand food deliveries by robots as part of its meal plan with 25 robot fleet from Starship Technologies.
+George Mason University became the first university campus that incorporated on-demand food deliveries by robots as part of its meal plan with 25 robots from Starship Technologies.
 As the pandemic continued on, demands for food deliveries had increased significantly.
 This caused the demands for food delivery robots in college campuses to surge as well.
 Starship and other companies such as Kiwibot deployed hundreds of food delivery robots to several college campuses and some city streets in the United States and United Kingdom.
 Food delivery service companies also added delivery robots to their platform.
-For example, Grubhub partnered with Yandex to provide services in colleges, while Uber Eats partnered with Serve Robotics, Motional, Cartken, and Avride for robot food delivery in various cities in the United States.
+For example, Grubhub partnered with Yandex to provide services in colleges, while Uber Eats partnered with Serve Robotics, Coco Robotics, Motional, Cartken, and Avride for robot food delivery in various cities in the United States.
 Also, Yandex uses self-development Yandex Rover delivery robots for its delivery service «Yandex Eats» and «Yandex Shop» (Яндекс Лавка) in a number of Russian cities since 2019.
 Limitations of using food delivery robots includes inability to accommodate special delivery requests such as leaving the food at the door, and inability to navigate difficult terrains.
 This may require remote operators to help the robots to navigate around obstacles.